 In summary, the Butlin Maxi Solar Roof Package 20m consists primarily of the Handrail Post (EDG13.1410.120), Handrail (EDG13.1401.400) and Re-Roof Bracket (EDG13.1400.210).
 The system quickly provides edge protection on domestic/residential roofs compared to other systems without interfering with the roof.
 In conclusion, the Butlin Maxi Guardrail Solar Roof Package is used to create a safety rail on residential, commercial and industrial roofs.

 Solar Roof Package Contents x 20m long

 ||Base plate 150

 Furthermore, the Butlin Maxi Guardrail Solar Roof Package equipment creates a safety rail on gable ends on residential, commercial and industrial roofs.

 - Hot dipped galvanised for long-lasting protection

 - Designed and manufactured to comply with AS/NZS 4994:2009

 Above all, meeting Australian safety requirements, Australian Scaffolds has the Butlin Maxi Solar Roof Package 100m for sale with free delivery Australia wide.
 As a result of updates to our website, you can now purchase securely online and conveniently with 24hr shopping from a trusted Australian Company.

-Or similarly, visit our store or one of many hardware stores that stock our great range of Butlin Maxi Products including, Access Stairs, Acrow Props, Edge Protection Equipment, Mobile Scaffolds, Aluminium Ladders and Scaffold Trestles.
-Above all, with over 20 years of industry experience, in designing, engineering, and building scaffolding, we are always happy to offer no obligation free advice.
-So, please give us a call if you need help on 1300919905 and speak to a qualified, friendly scaffolder.
+Or similarly, visit our store or one of many hardware stores that stock our great range of Butlin Maxi Products, including Access Stairs, Acrow Props, Edge Protection Equipment, Mobile Scaffolds, Aluminium Ladders and Scaffold Trestles.
+Above all, with over 20 years of industry experience, in designing, engineering, and building scaffolding, we are always happy to offer no-obligation free advice.
+So, please call us if you need help on 1300919905 and speak to a qualified, friendly scaffolder.

 Solar Roof User Guide